sdziallas/comp55/docs/labs/14-Test.md

 # Testing Lab

-In this lab you'll be developing your testing techniques.
+In this lab, you'll be developing your testing techniques.
-First we'll discuss the notion of unit tests, and then we'll switch over to introducing you to the **JUnit** testing framework, which allows us to more easily work with unit tests.
+First, we'll discuss the notion of unit tests, and then we'll switch over to introducing you to the **JUnit** testing framework, which allows us to easily work with unit tests.
 While you can work on this with your team or with just a member of your team, all of you will be expected to turn this in.